 A diagnosis of hereditary hyperphosphatasia is made based upon a thorough clinical evaluation, identification of characteristic symptoms and a variety of x-rays tests that reveal distinct radiographic findings.
 Affected individuals also have elevated levels of serum alkaline phosphatase and other biochemical markers of bone turnover, detectable through blood and urine tests.

 The treatment of hereditary hyperphosphatasia is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, specialists who assess and treat skeletal malformations (orthopedic surgeon), specialists who asses and treat hearing problems (audiologists), and other healthcare professionals need to systematically and comprehensively plan an affected child's treatment.
+This will commonly include pediatricians, specialists who assess and treat skeletal malformations (orthopedic surgeon), and specialists who assess and treat hearing problems (audiologists) or eye problems (ophthalmologists), and other healthcare professionals.

 According to the medical literature, treatment with these drugs has led to improvement of bone-associated symptoms.
-Although studies assessing long-term effectiveness have not been conducted, recent studies have suggested that bisphosphonate therapy can suppress bone turnover and prevent malformations.
+Although studies assessing long-term effectiveness have not been conducted, the studies do suggest that bisphosphonate therapy can suppress bone turnover and prevent malformations.
 These drugs probably do not affect the ocular and vascular manifestations.
-In theory, the novel drug, denosumab, that directly targets the effects of osteoprotegerin deficiency might be better in this regard, although its effectiveness has not yet been reported in the medical literature.
+In theory, the novel drug, denosumab, that directly targets the effects of osteoprotegerin deficiency might be better in this regard, although only preliminary reports of its effectiveness have so far been reported in the medical literature.